ceejbot/galls-law/webrebels.md

 # [fit] Replace Varnish
 # [fit] with a node service

 ^ You can put some logic into Varnish, but get a lot more mileage out of proxying at the application level.
-Way more control.
+Way more control & awareness.
+We used node.
+You can use whatever you want.

 ---